- The Benefits of Keeping Tax Records All Year Round - March 14, 2020

 That acceptance may be growing.
 Bitcoin isn’t mainstream, but it is getting closer.
 As of May 2016, there were more than 15.6 million Bitcoins in circulation worth about $682 each, according to blockchain.info, a website that tracks Bitcoin activities.
 There were 7.5 million user accounts, also known as wallets.
 That’s money that could be spent at your business.

 Companies that accept Bitcoin sometimes do it out of ideology (for example, Austin’s Brave New Books bookstore), or because they have customers who want to use it (David’s Grill & Bar in Cleveland).
-The largest retail company accepting Bitcoin is Overstock.com.
+The largest retail company accepting it is Overstock.com.
 You’ll find lists online claiming that other large retailers such as Target and Amazon.com accept it.
 They actually don’t, but a company called eGifter.com allows customers to buy gift cards on demand that than can be spent at these firms.

 To accept Bitcoin, you need to open a wallet account.
 There are several apps that you can use with different features.
 That leads to the second decision: do you want to keep the Bitcoins, or do you want to exchange them into dollars?
-Some people who accept Bitcoin also want to spend them – or speculate on the Bitcoin exchange rate.
+Some people who accept the currency also want to spend them – or speculate on the exchange rate.
 Others are happy for the business, but would ultimately prefer the dollars.

-The miners charge a fee to process Bitcoin transactions, although it is almost always less than the fees charged by credit card processors.
+The miners charge a fee to process transactions, although it is almost always less than the fees charged by credit card processors.
 You have to pay a fee to exchange your Bitcoin into dollars, which has to be considered.

 Ultimately, the decision to take Bitcoin boils down to one thing: will it get you more customers?
 And that very much depends on who your customers are.
 That bit of market research will help you determine if it is a good thing for your business now, or if you want for the currency to gain broader acceptance.